-- 1. Organisation of events raising awareness on gender representation in R&D. - 2.
-Mentoring scheme in place from mid-2022 and on. - 3.
-Creation of peer groups and social-get-together events for supporting gender representation in research and innovation per year. - 4.
-Monitor and feedback.
+- 1. Organisation of events raising awareness on gender representation in R&D - 2.
+Mentoring scheme - 3.
+Creation of peer-groups and social get-together events for supporting gender representation in research and innovation per year - 4.
+Monitor and feedback perform qualitative survey(s) for capturing staff perceptions and feedback on gender equality aspects and problematic issues and behaviours (done in 2024 & to be repeated regularly

-Key Area 5: Gender in events, courses and activities

-- Balanced gender participation (of staff) in events organised by the centre. - Equal exposure of the research results/activities, expertise and achievements of staff.
+Key Area 4: Gender in events, courses and activities Objectives: Who: Balanced gender participation of staff in events organised by the centre Equal exposure of the research results/activities, expertise and achievements of staff.
+1. GEB 2.
+IT department